-AT, FR, IE: reservation.
+146 AT, FR, IE: reservation.
 DE, PT: scrutiny reservation.
 FR, supported by AT: concern that this might lead to more favourable treatment for refugees than for other third-country nationals; in addition, this might be also problematic for certain regulated professions related to public health and safety issues.
+SE: unclear if "existing procedures" refer to all existing procedures for recognition of qualifications or only those procedures that already exist for those who cannot provide documentary evidence of their qualifications.
 COM: this corresponds to Art.
 28(2) of the current Directive, only "endeavour" was replaced by "facilitate" which means letting them into the procedure but not recognising their diplomas, certificates etc. Standards (minimum harmonisation rules in sectoral professions) have to be kept, hence cross-reference to Articles 2(2) and 3(3) of Directive 2005/36/EC; for recognition, they still need to present evidence.
 PRES: this refers only to letting beneficiaries into the procedure and not recognising their diplomas, certificates etc. In this sense, "existing" has been added to make it clear that Member States do not have any obligation to create new procedures or schemes, but simply to give access if these schemes already exist.

-Social security
+Article 33 Social security